andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 and mother is *mor*.
 Your paternal grandparents are *farfar* and *farmor*, i.e father's father & father's mother.
-Same for your maternal side: *morfar* & *mormor*, which is a cleverly efficient way to avoid asinine questions like "Is granpa Bj&oslash;rn your dad's dad or your mom's dad?"
+Same for your maternal side: *morfar* & *mormor*, which is a cleverly efficient way to avoid asinine questions like "Is grandpa Bj&oslash;rn your dad's dad or your mom's dad?"

 <h4 class="article-subheader">Gratuler med Dagen</h4>
 After $20 and 20 minutes of impossibly smooth track the Flytoget airport train